SALON TALKS

 She was just fun to play.
 She's strong and doesn't worry about hurting people's feelings, really.
 And she's going to say what she means and try to get what she wants, and I love a woman like that.

-"Gilmore Girls" creator Amy Sherman-Palladino wrote the forward of your memoir.
+"Gilmore Girls" creator Amy Sherman-Palladino wrote the foreword of your memoir.
 She saw many, many actresses read for the role of Emily, saying that she would basically know her when she walked in.
 Can you talk about the experience of trying out for that role and how you felt once you'd actually gotten it?

 I really worked on that role.
-I don't audition anymore, I refuse to do it.
+I don't audition anymore; I refuse to do it.
 I've done it enough.
 At this point in my life, I say, "They know what I look like.
 They know what I can do.
 If they want me, they can hire me.
 If not, just leave me alone."
 But I worked hard on [the "Gilmore Girls' audition] and always did because I believe as an actor, a major part of your job is to do the words as written, to present what the author wanted.

 And so, I really worked on that role.
 And in a sense, almost knew it without the pages, which I also did at other auditions.
 I would walk in with the pages, but I wouldn't put them down because I thought that would indicate that this is my final performance.
 If you see me holding pages, this is my work in progress.
 But I was kind of giving my final performance or what it was at that point.
 So it made it a stronger presentation, and I went in, I did it.
 I thought I nailed it.
 I thought it was good.
 And then I left.

 There were a couple of other women there for the same role.
-I went home and you wait for a little bit, and I was waiting and waiting and waiting and waiting and calling my agent, saying, "Have you heard from them?"
+I went home.
+And you wait for a little bit.
+And I was waiting and waiting and waiting and waiting and calling my agent, saying, "Have you heard from them?"
 And as it turns out, she really was looking for the Rory and Lorelai characters.
 They were the leads of the show.
 What I didn't know is that she had already decided, and I thought, "Well, are they going to call me back out to California and have me read for the studio?"
 They didn't do that and I'm going, "I'm kind of giving up hope here."

 "Lauren is truly like a daughter to me."

 I asked Amy about it probably a couple of years later.
 I said, "How many other women?"
 Because I was always curious about who I was up against that I didn't know.
 She said, "We saw a lot of women.
 I told them that I'd already found you and so just to stop bothering me with that."
 But I didn't know that.
 So I was waiting and waiting.
 Then finally my agent called and said, "You won't have to go to California to read for the studio."
 And I was like, "Uh oh."
 He said, "Because they're offering you the job."
 And I went, "Oh!
-Okay, cool."
+OK, cool."
 So that's how I got it.
 I thought I did a really good audition.
 I just didn't know.
 You don't know.

 Lauren [Graham] is truly like a daughter to me now.
 We hit it off from day one, we just got along great.
 I love her acting, I love her intelligence and her sense of humor.
 Alexis [Bledel] was much more shy, partly because she was kind of a new actress.
 She wasn't used to the banter and the camaraderie and all of that.
 So I got to know her somewhat, but not a lot.
 And Edward Herrmann was a dream.
 He was my age, a theater actor, and it was just a joy to work with him.